asuh/forage/README.md

 * Modern CSS & JavaScript - No need for preprocessors
 * [DocHooks](https://tentyp.dev/blog/wordpress/dochooks-sugar-syntax-for-hooking-system/) provide new functionality of class method DocBlock as hooks into WordPress API

+## Background

+The Roots Sage project provided an excellent philosophy for a progressive WordPress theme, but after version 9 had too many interconnected pieces and legacy to keep up with.
+Additionally, returning to an old version of Sage left much to be desired, as well as plenty of broken services or packages.

+I found FootMATE in spring of 2024 looking for an alternatives.
+Strangely, it provides enough of a similarity to Sage that it feels like a younger cousin.
+Also, the author decided to integrate Vite instead of Webpack, and that's a huge win for productivity and DX.

+The combination of the two themes satisfies my desire for good file architecture and modern tooling without much bloat or dependencies.
+It just works.

+WordPress' direction towards full-site editing leaves much to be desired for developers working on WordPress.
+This theme, while starting from a basis of the classic theme structure, has a lot of flexibility between the two worlds of classic and modern WordPress theme development.

 ## Requirements